 Gatwick Airport has two terminals that are connected by a transit system.
 Both terminals have all the shops and restaurants that you would expect at a large international airport as well as business lounges for frequent flyers.

-Places to eat and drink at the South Terminal include several cafes and a pub before security plus more cafes, bars, another pub and restaurants including Caviar House & Prunier, Jamie Oliver’s Diner, Nando’s and Wagamama after security.
+Places to eat and drink at the South Terminal include several cafes and a pub before security plus more cafes, bars, another pub and restaurants including Caviar House & Prunier, Nando’s and Wagamama after security.

 Lounges in the North Terminal include the Club Aspire, Clubrooms, Emirates, My Lounge, No 1 Lounge, Virgin Atlantic Clubhouse and Virgin Holidays V-Room.
-You can pay to visit the Club Aspire, Clubrooms, My Lounge and No 1 lounges and holders of the American Express Platinum card, Diners Club cards and Priority Pass members get into the Club Aspire, My Lounge and No 1 Lounge for free, Emirates business class travellers have access to the Emirates lounge, Virgin business class travellers have access to the Virgin lounges and oneworld frequent flyers with Sapphire status (such as Qantas Gold frequent flyers) have access to the Clubrooms lounge.
-All have free food and drink (including beer and wine), but the Clubrooms lounge is fancier than the other non-airline-specific lounges and also has free champagne.
+You can pay to visit the Club Aspire, Clubrooms, My Lounge and No 1 lounges and holders of the American Express Platinum card, Diners Club cards and Priority Pass members get into the Club Aspire, My Lounge and No 1 Lounge for free, Emirates business class travellers have access to the Emirates lounge, Virgin business class travellers have access to the Virgin lounges and oneworld frequent flyers with Sapphire status (such as British Airways Executive Club Silver and Qantas Gold frequent flyers) have access to the Clubrooms lounge when flying on a oneworld airline.
+All lounges have free food and drink (including beer and wine), but the Clubrooms lounge is fancier than the other non-airline-specific lounges and also has free champagne.

 Both terminals also have the usual selection of shopping options including branches of Boots, Harrods, M&S Simply Food, WHSmith, duty-free shops and a usual selection of clothing, sunglass and luggage shops.
 Seriously, who waits till they get to the airport before buying their luggage?